 Koh Tao & Koh Nang Yuan

 Koh Nang Yuan is by far the most scenic island in the area.
 Famous for the shoal that connects two islands, this picturesque spot is incredibly popular.
-Arrive early to get a spot on the beach and be sure to make the sweaty trek up to the vantage point for that postcard worthy photo.
+Arrive early to get a spot on the beach and be sure to make the sweaty trek up to the vantage point for that postcard-worthy photo.

 Koh Pha Ngan

 For those that want to experience the full moon party as a day trip from Koh Samui have the option of taking a same day boat between the islands.
-This allows party-goers more accommodation options and staying away from the noise.
+This allows for party-goers more accommodation options and staying away from the noise.
 Speed boats run several times every hour on party nights and take about 20 minutes to cross.

 Taking a junk boat for a tour around the island is also a great way to experience Koh Pha Ngan.
-Many day trips are available and usually include lunch, snorkeling, and other water sports.
+Many day trips are available and usually include lunch, snorkelling, and other water sports.

 Or Stay Close

 With being the largest island in the area Koh Samui offers many day trip options that can keep you close.
 Visiting the many temples and religious sites is a popular day trip on Koh Samui.
 Be sure to see the Big Buddha, Samui’s most famous landmark, which is located on the northern coast.
 Although somewhat creepy, the mummified Monk at Wat Khunaram is worth a visit.
 This famous Monk has been seated in a meditative position inside a glass case since 1973.
-Oh and he rocks a great pair of Ray Bans.
+Oh and he rocks a great pair of Ray-Bans.